IntellectualSites/documentation/plotsquared/commands.md

 _Secondary:_

 * `plots.set.flag` - Access to the command `/plot set flag`
+* `plots.set.flag.<arg>` - Access to the command `/plot set flag <arg>`
+* `plots.set.flag.other` - Access to set flag on other people's plots
+* `plots.flag.add` - Access to the command `/plot flag add`
 * `plots.flag.remove` - Access to the command `/plot flag remove`
-* `plots.flag.add` - Access to the command `/plot flag add`
-* `plots.set.flag.other` - Access to set flag on other people's plots
-* `plots.set.flag.<arg>` - Access to the command `/plot set flag <arg>`
 * `plots.flag.list` - Access to the command `/plot flag list`

 **Source Code:** [here](https://github.com/IntellectualSites/PlotSquared/blob/main/Core/src/main/java/com/plotsquared/core/command/FlagCommand.java)

 ### DONE

 Mark a plot as "done".
+This means that event the plot owner and plot members can no longer build on the plot.
+This is useful, for example, in building competitions with a fixed deadline.

 The first plot location argument is optional.
 Alternatively, it refers to the plot on which the user is currently located.